Access and facilities

 Gainsborough Heritage Centre is accessed by the double doors on the North Street side nearest the entrance gateway to the Post Office Collection Office.
 See photo below (shows main entrance to the Centre on the left side of the photo).

 Wheelchair and Mobility Aided Visitors

-We have access into the building for wheelchair users and there is a call button once you get inside the first set of doors to alert staff to assist with entering the building.
+The Centre is accessible for wheelchair users with a call button that is located to the left as you are about to enter the second set of doors to enable staff to assist visitors with entering the building.

 As a valued visitor you can help us to help you!

 If a fire alarm sounds then please follow the instructions given to you by the Fire Warden (wearing a Fire Warden lanyard).
 The Fire Warden will tell you to walk to the Centre's meeting point in an event of a fire sited on the North Street Car Park, at the back of the Heritage Centre.
 The Centre's staff will locate other members of your group so you will be asked to wait at the meeting point and will be reunited with any group members at that point.